WHAT IS WRONG WITH OUR NHS MENTAL HEALTH SERVICES?

 The failure of the primary care service to provide a reasonable degree of access to one named GP who knows the patient is a huge disaster for mental health services, where understanding of a patient’s needs requires much patience and more time.
 At the same time, there is an explosion of demand, particularly for services for young people, so much so that the system is becoming paralysed.
 Professionals and other have successfully opposed stigma about young people’s mental health and now young people talk all the time about their mental health.
 But we didn’t prepare for the inevitable consequences of a huge rise in referrals, leading to a demand crisis.

-This is exacerbated by the overall numbers of GPS going down and access to them deteriorating.
+This is exacerbated by the overall numbers of GPs going down and access to them deteriorating.
 Two thirds of students say they have mental health issues, which means some problems are being over-medicalised.
 What protects us from life’s adversity, including major life events?
 We do it by activating our social networks (96%).
 The main causes of mental illness in children and young people are bullying, poverty, being abused and drugs.
 A very senior psychiatrist told us that £40 billion should be transferred from secondary to primary care, including provision of counselling nursing and therapy services which can deal with problems before they become a serious mental illness.
 Primary care sees 82% of patients (1.4 million a day) but has only 8% of the budget.

-What is more, we know that there are people who, because of the nature of their lives, are excluded from NHS care altogether.
 One interviewee, who felt in their own work they were achieving much that is useful, nevertheless told us that politicians are promoting the survival of the fittest.
-It certainly does not help that the new Mental Health Bill has been postponed for an indefinite period.
+It is certainly a step forward that the long awaited new Mental Health Bill will be published soon.
 Although there is much more sympathy and awareness in the wider community of mental illness, services have not adapted to meet the increasing needs.
 And change takes far too long.

 The expansion of primary care would help a lot.
 So many people suffer from mental illness that it would be impossible for all of them to access specialist services.
 Mental health needs to form a larger proportion of medical training.
 We ourselves have witnessed situations where even an experienced GP feels unable to prescribe or to reduce medication because they do not have the training.

-Exacerbating all these problems is a frequent lack of understanding by NHS managers.
+Exacerbating all these problems is a frequent lack of understanding by some NHS managers.
 Too many tend to treat mental health as simply another branch of physical health.
 This leads to the setting of inappropriate aims and targets.
 The frequent statistics about the numbers of patients diagnosed with a particular condition tells us nothing about their wellbeing and happiness.
 Having a diagnosis is useless when the support and treatment does not materialise.
 One interviewee put it like this: ‘the problem is that built into our notion of people being unwell is the idea that they will get better — but sometimes they don’t.
 This wrong thinking can lead to risks being downgraded.
 Good decision making takes time, and staff can become desensitised.’
 Another interviewee told us: ‘Working holistically has in effect been banned by misguided management efforts to improve productivity.
 Discharge from hospital or from a community team should not mean discharge from care.’

 A particular concern of ours is the prevention of suicide.
 We have seen too many lives turned upside down by the anguish of losing a loved one to suicide.
-NHS managers actively promote the use of risk assessment software, even though some of England’s top psychiatrists tell us that it simply doesn’t work.
+NHS Trust managers actively promote the use of risk assessment software, even though some of England’s top psychiatrists tell us that it simply doesn’t work.
 Questionnaires and software are no substitute for building a good support system around the patient.
 We are aware that suicide is uncommon and always difficult to predict.
 A caring and compassionate service should be able to build the personal relationships with patients which can lead to warning signs being spotted more easily.
 IT systems need to be joined up across all trusts and surgeries so that notes on previous episodes can be easily accessed, especially when episodes happen in quick succession.
 This requires less suspicion about data sharing.
 Care needs much more continuity ,and non-medical support needs a huge boost for vulnerable people at risk.

 There are also problems within the charity sector.
 Well trained professional staff in a voluntary organisation too often find that they are not treated as professionals by NHS staff, and this can mean, for example, that patients they take to Accident and Emergency departments are required to wait for a further triage which will be the same as the charity has already done and recorded.
 Volunteer groups in faith organisations and in other community groups find their efforts impeded by red tape and sometimes over-zealous regulatory and compliance requirements.
 These should not be so arduous that they inhibit the recruitment of much needed volunteers.